Amitabh-DevOps/Deployment-Strategies-kubernetes/Canary-deployment-copy/README-ingress.md

 # Canary Deployment with Ingress in Kubernetes

-This guide explains how to implement a canary deployment strategy using Kubernetes Ingress in a Kind cluster running on an EC2 instance.
+This guide explains how to implement a canary deployment strategy using Kubernetes Ingress in a Kind cluster.

 ## What is Canary Deployment?